Fitzcarraldo Editions

 Fitzcarraldo Editions is an independent British book publisher based in Deptford, London, specialising in literary fiction and long-form essays in both translation and English-language originals.
-It focuses on ambitious, imaginative, and innovative writing by little-known authors.
-Fitzcarraldo Editions currently publishes twelve books a year.
-Three of Fitzcarraldo's authors have gone on to win the Nobel Prize in Literature: Svetlana Alexievich (2015), Olga Tokarczuk (2018) and Annie Ernaux (2022).
+It focuses on ambitious, imaginative, and innovative writing by little-known and neglected authors.
+Fitzcarraldo Editions currently publishes twenty-two titles a year.
+Four of Fitzcarraldo's authors have gone on to win the Nobel Prize in Literature: Svetlana Alexievich (2015), Olga Tokarczuk (2018), Annie Ernaux (2022) and Jon Fosse (2023).